How To Get a Copy or Recording of Old and Past TV Show on DVD, Video, Tape, Computer Files or Even Online.

 Not Financially Feasible For Production Companies to Provide Copies of TV Shows

-Many of the shows are cheaply produced and come and go quickly.
-Even a popular and long-running TV show, like Good Morning America can't make videos commercially available because they tape literally hundreds of hours of footage each year, and it just isn't financially feasible for them to package and sell each day's episode to consumers.
+Many of the TV shows are cheaply produced and come and go quickly.
+Even a popular and long-running TV show, like Good Morning America can't make videos commercially available because they tape thousands of hours of footage each year, and it just isn't financially feasible for them to package and sell each day's episode to consumers.
+You would think they could farm this out to someone who could, but they don't.

 Local TV Affiliate

 If the TV show was shown on Broadcast TV, every local TV affiliate broadcaster will have a copy of any TV show.
-They often have an archive going back many years.
+They often have an archive going back many years. for legal reasons - just in case they get sued.
 The broadcast channels include NBC, ABC, CBS and FOX.
-Your local broadcast affiliate may be your first call.
+So your local broadcast affiliate may be your first call.

 If you contact them and they claim not to have a copy, they will always have a method to get a copy.
 They need this method for legal reasons, if they get sued.
 They may not offer the method to you unless you ask.
 They should have archived copies of everything that they have ever aired, so technically someone at your local ABC affiliate should be able to make you a copy of any episode of Good Morning America.